Femur Shaft Fractures, Causes, Symptoms & Treatment

 Medical History and Physical Examination

-The doctor must be known the particular details regarding the injury.
+The doctor must know the particular details regarding the injury.
 For e.g. mechanism of injury.
 Because if it is a result of a car accident, the doctor must know the speed of the car, whether the patient was a driver or a passenger, whether he/she was wearing a seat belt or not, and whether the airbags went off or not.
 These details will greatly help a doctor to determine the reason and mechanism of injury.

 A doctor should know about the patient’s health conditions, such as high blood pressure, diabetes, asthma, or allergies, and if he/she is taking any medication or using tobacco products.